planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 * CQL is simpler.
 The CQL filters do not require any complex formatting and are much more succinct than OGC filters.
 * OGC is a standard.
 The OGC filters conform to the OGC Filter specification.
 CQL does not correspond to any spec.

+Note: Both filter= and cql_filter are vendor parameters.
+This means that they are implementations specific to GeoServer, and are not part of any specification.

 --------------------------------------------------

 CQL filter example
 ==================

-Preview ``usa:states``
+Preview ``usa:states`` and click to see feature info:

 .. image:: ../doc/source/filtering/img/cqlogc_preview.png

 Presenter notes
 ---------------

 Let's start out with a CQL example.
-We'll use the usa:states layer and perform an information query on it, singling out California.
+We'll use the usa:states layer and perform an information query on it, singling out a state.

 First, launch the Layer Preview for this layer.

-Click on any one of the states to see the attribute information (done through a GetFeatureInfo query).
+Click any one of the states to see the attribute information (done through a GetFeatureInfo query).
 Note that the attribute for the name of the state is called STATE_NAME.

 --------------------------------------------------